 The rationale is similar to the \citet{butler2008} model.
 We assume there is a latent multivariate normal distribution but we have observed the compositional data only.
 Zero values of compositional data imply that the values of the latent distribution were outside the simplex.
 An advantage of this model over the one suggested by \citet{butler2008} is that the likelihood is tractable for any number of dimensions.

 The limitation of our suggested model is that can handle compositional vectors with zero values in only one of their components.
 We will need to calculate the line integral of this component in the multivariate density from that point to infinity.
-Therefore, the log-likelihood consists of the density inside the interior of the simplex and the density on the faces, thus assigning zero probability on the vertices (and to the edges when $D>3$).
-We will express (\ref{zerolog1}) in a more convenient way as
+Therefore, the log--likelihood consists of the density inside the interior of the simplex and the density on the faces, thus assigning zero probability on the vertices (and to the edges when $D>3$).
+We will express (\ref{zerolog1}) in a more convenient way, dropping the subscript $1$ from $\bm{y}$ for convenience purposes, as

 where $n=n_1+n_2$ is the full sample size.
-The vector inside the integral has changed from ${\bf y}_i$ to ${\bf z}_i$ with ${\bf z}={\bf By}$, where $c_1$ and ${\bf B}$ will be explained below in the Gram-Schmidt process.
+The vector inside the integral has changed from $\bm{y}_i$ to $\bm{z}_i$ with $\bm{z}=\bm{Oy}$, where $c_1$ and $\bm{O}$ will be explained below in the Gram--Schmidt process.
 In order to calculate the line integral we will first perform a rotation towards one arbitrary direction.
-For convenience reasons we chose the first direction, the X-axis for instance in the two dimensions as seen in Figure \ref{zero}.
-The rotation takes place by multiplying the vector with the zero component (after the $\alpha$-transformation) by an orthonormal matrix.
-The matrix is calculated via the Gram-Schmidt orthonormalization process \citep{strang1988}.
+For convenience purposes, we chose the first direction, the X axis for instance in the two dimensions as seen in Figure \ref{zero}.
+The rotation takes place by multiplying the vector with the zero component (after the $\alpha$--transformation) by an orthonormal matrix.
+The matrix is calculated via the Gram--Schmidt orthonormalization process \citep{strang1988}.